August 31, 2017 | What you need to know: Property Portfolio Fundamentals – Property Research

 Before you commit to buying a property, it is imperative that you research the capital growth performance of the actual property and get comfortable with comparable sale prices.

 6) Portfolio expansion

 Once your first investment starts creating equity, consider adding another property and create a portfolio.
 If you are in a financially secure position and comfortable with having slightly more risk then start building.
 Don’t worry about the size of your portfolio, focus on the quality and performance of it.
-You can achieve much better results from less (high quality) properties as opposed to more (poor quality) properties.
+You can achieve much better results from less (high quality) properties as opposed to more (poor quality) properties with property research.

 Diversifying your property portfolio is crucial as it avoids the pitfall of putting all of your eggs in one basket and spreads your risk profile.
 You can diversify your portfolio through a number of ways such as:

 It is imperative to review the performance of your portfolio every 6-12 months to ensure it is providing capital growth (creating equity), your rental income is in line with the market value and the highest it can possibly be.
 This can be reviewed with your Buyers Advocate, your Financier, a certified Property Valuer and your Rental Property Manager.